hyperledger/fabric-private-chaincode/demo/client/backend/mock/README.md

     $ make run-fpc

-### Additional notes

-When running inside FPC dev docker container, please make sure that you run `make godeps` in `$FPC_PATH` before starting the mock server.

 ### Building manually

 In case you want to build and start the mock server by hand you can do that easily by following these instructions.